speechLabBcCuny/nnaAudiosetClassification/models/audioset/README.md

 I used MMdnn to convert model to Pytorch.
 You can see [that notebook](https://colab.research.google.com/drive/1dBH3-r7IG7xhmL2a-O6ik8P6OUESn6dT#scrollTo=dRpHisuHplqc) for pipeline, and [that](https://github.com/Microsoft/MMdnn/issues/595) issue for problems I faced.

 TODO:
+- [ ] Update installation and test session example on README:
 - [ ] Change vggish_inference_demo.py with pytorch example
 - [ ] Add link to inference demo notebook
 - [ ] Add example to run vggish pre-process in parallel